He won’t comply with the stipulation to return my personal items

 Working With Law Enforcement

 Sometimes, the person may be physically afraid to confront the other person and get access to their belongings.
-In that case, working with local law enforcement officials may be the best course of action.
+In that case, working with local law enforcement officials may be the course of action.
 A local sheriff can come to the other person’s house and stay there as they collect their legal belongings.
 The sheriff will help.
 They’ll make the other party takes no action against the estranged spouse.
 They’ll also make sure that the other party takes no action the person’s physical property.
 Working with local officials is a great course of action that ensures perfect personal safety.